 Analysis of trends (ECC Report 200 Annex 1) indicates that the pattern of current and planned use of the subject bands varies greatly across the CEPT region.
 This varied use has resulted in different sharing opportunities dependant on the type of systems studied and the results have been structured to enhance the sharing possibilities with each countries combination of services.
 In some cases SRD equipment will need to be class 2 to ensure the best spectrum efficiency whilst protecting the primary service.

-Note that except for some explicit provisions mentioned below, all conclusions are based on SRD/RFID parameters (e.g. channel bandwidths, DC and transmit power ranges) as derived from respective ETSI SRDocs.
+Note that except for some explicit provisions mentioned below, all conclusions of ECC Report 200 are based on SRD/RFID parameters (e.g. channel bandwidths, DC and transmit power ranges) as derived from respective ETSI SRDocs.

 A. Countries where bands 870-876/915-921 MHz are used for TRR and/or UAS: